SaiKrishnaVoruganti86/automating_art_instructions/README.md

 Note: Till v7.0 every feature for 1 Logo Embroidery is working fine. the v7.0 is stable code.

-the v7.0update has code update code from v7.0 with highlighting the logo color.
+the v7.0update has updated code of v7.0 with highlighting the logo color.

-From v8.0 Heat Transfer Code starts.(later implement the code for highlighting the logo color)
+From v8.0 Heat Transfer Code starts.(later implement the code for highlighting the logo color from v7.0update)

-as of now main has code of v7.0 update, but v7.0 is stable code which has every feature for 1 Logo Embroidery is working fine.
+as of now main branch has code of v7.0update, but v7.0 is stable code which has every feature for 1 Logo Embroidery and is working fine.